 Overdue books accrue fines of 35¢ per day per item, with a maximum charge of \$65.00 per item.
 Items that are overdue longer than 30 days cannot be renewed.
 Items overdue within 30 days can be renewed, though overdue charges still apply.
 Students are advised to inquire at the circulation desk about overdue fines for psychological assessment materials which accumulate hourly.
 Items that are returned damaged (this includes highlighting, underlining, liquid damage, or other book defacement), or are missing components, are also subject to replacement costs.
 If and when the Library must replace lost or damaged items, students will be charged the full replacement cost of the item purchased new, in addition to any accrued overdue fees.
 Items overdue more than 6 months will be replaced, with students charged \$65.00 in total per item.
 Once overdue items are replaced, no fee adjustments or waivers can be issued for them.
 Lost Master's theses will incur a \$20.00 replacement fee and lost Doctoral dissertations will incur a \$50.00 replacement fee.

-have lost; this enables staff to verify that the replacement will be a suitable one, including the same edition and published year.
+Students must contact Library staff before attempting to purchase a replacement item for one they have lost; this enables staff to verify that the replacement will be a suitable one, including the same edition and published year.
 Billing for all library charges is handled through the Student Accounts Office for students on a monthly basis; please do not send payments directly to the library.